DucllOwO/todos-django-rest-api/README.md

 # TodoAPI

 This project is a Django REST API application for managing a basic todo list.
-It includes CRUD operations, token-based authentication, including tests to cover the API endpoints and auto-generated API documentation using Swagger.
+It includes CRUD operations with pagination, token-based authentication, including tests to cover the API endpoints and auto-generated API documentation using Swagger.

 ## Setup Instructions